halfer/spiderling-utils/README.md

 		}
 	}

-Create a class to inherit from `\halfer\SpiderlingUtils\TestListener`, and that will become a listener that can be wired into your phpunit.xml.
+Create a class to inherit from `\halfer\SpiderlingUtils\TestListener`, and that will become a listener that can be wired into your `phpunit.xml`.
 This must implement `switchOnBySuiteName($name)`, which should return true if a suite name or namespace is one that you recognise, and if a web server is required.
 This means that if you only need to run your unit tests, a server is not spun up.

+You must also implement`getDocRoot()`, which points to your web server root folder (either using an absolute path, or one relative to the web server start script).

 	class TestListener extends \halfer\SpiderlingUtils\TestListener
 	{